 The American Embassy School has a semi-open courtyard in the center of their building, which is directly connected to the outside air.
 Earlier ENS proved the potential of particulate matter (PM) reduction using CFD simulations to improve the air quality.
 Before ENS was involved, the central courtyard could previously not be used optimally due to high particulate matter concentrations.
 In addition, due to the high concentrations in this central living space, there were fine dust problems in the rest of the building.
-Based on the CFD results the school’s board decided to effectively install air purification systems within the courtyard, to reduce PM exposure.
-After installation the main focus was to reduce the most harmful particles with a diameter smaller than 2,5 µm, so called PM2.5 to create a healthier environment to students and staff.
+After installing our air purification systems, the main focus was to reduce the most harmful particles with a diameter smaller than 2,5 µm, so called PM2.5 to create a healthier environment to students and staff.

 Results measurement campaign

 To determine the effect of the air purification systems on particulate matter concentrations in the courtyard, an extensive measurement campaign was performed.
 During the measurement campaign, an average concentration reduction of 60% (PM10) was demonstrated in the courtyard, which corresponds to a particulate matter capture of no less than 410 grams per week.
 This unique approach in combination with the successful outcome will soon be published in a scientific paper.